-The inspiration for Indigenous Services (IS) Wampum Belt design embedded within the Indigenous Service graphic design, and service delivery model arose from Indigenous students who were tasked to design a graphic element as part of a combined work-study position and coursework through the First Nations Studies program.
-Through the creative and consultative process, the students were compelled to revitalize the longstanding practice of creating and using a Wampum agreement as a way to govern inter-relationships in Indigenous Services at Western University.
+The inspiration for the Indigenous Student Centre (ISC) Wampum Belt design embedded within the Indigenous Student Centre graphic design, and service delivery model arose from Indigenous students who were tasked to design a graphic element as part of a combined work-study position and coursework through the First Nations Studies program.
+Through the creative and consultative process, the students were compelled to revitalize the longstanding practice of creating and using a Wampum agreement as a way to govern inter-relationships in the Indigenous Student Centre at Western University.

 What is a Wampum?

 Since time immemorial, Wampum Belts have been used by diverse Indigenous groups across Turtle Island.
 Wampum Belts are traditionally made of quahog shells carefully woven together through intricate designs and beads that symbolically represent shared values and understandings between two or more parties; ranging from the simplest agreement between two people to much larger more complicated agreements between nations.

 Through research, engagements with Indigenous Elders, students, faculty, and staff, the Indigenous Student Centre has revised its Vision, Mission, Mandate, and Guiding Principles incorporating our own Wampum agreement, which is a commitment from the Indigenous Student Centre to support Indigenous students through a strength-based approach to self-determination.
 This philosophical approach of working together with students toward their academic goals is symbolically exemplified in our Wampum design and model, and the Belt’s eight beads which stand for our guiding principles/values.